-There might be cases when you staged a few changes to be committed and want to see the difference of all the files staged for the next commit.
-Here, we suggest a simple solution to check and have success.
+There might be cases when, after staging several changes to be committed, you wish to see the differences of all the files staged for the next commit.
+Here, we suggest you simple solutions to use and succeed.

-Run git diff with --cached option which shows the changes in the cache or index against the current HEAD:
+Run git diff with --cached option, which shows the staged changes for the next commit, related with the HEAD:

 git diff --cached